9. Reducing Hallucinations

 Eliminating hallucinations is one of the holy grails of language modeling.
 So far, no technique has been shown to bring the risk of incorrect claims to zero.
 There are some methods, however, that we can use to reduce their number.

-Parametric Knowledge vs External Sources #
+Parametric Knowledge and External Sources #

 One way to reduce the frequency of hallucinations, is to give the model a reliable source to consult.
 Many chatbots, like ChatGPT and Claude, allow users to upload a file and ask questions about it.
 Some can even be connected to a cloud service like Google Drive or OneDrive and read all the files users have stored there.
 Providing the model with one or more such reliable sources reduces the number of hallucinations, but does not bring it down to zero.
 It is still essential to check all important information.